Regularly lauded as one of the finest courses in the UK and Ireland, Royal Porthcawl is famous for providing a view of the sea from every hole.

 Here’s a closer look at each of the holes that are sure to provide a stiff test during the AIG Women’s Open in the summer of 2025.

-The first of three opening holes that run parallel to the Bristol Channel.
-With the sea and three bunkers to the left, the safer option from the 1st tee is a drive down the right-hand side, where just one sand trap is in play.
+Running parallel to the Bristol Channel, and with the sea and three bunkers to the left, the safer option from the 2nd tee is a drive down the right-hand side where just one sand trap is in play.
 Finding the fairway leaves a short iron into a large green – the first of many with menacing, deceiving contours.

 Avoid the fairway bunker on the right off the tee and players are left with a very straight – but long – approach into a plateau green, guarded by bunkers front left and right.
 Out of bounds is also left of the green, as is the beach and the sea.